 Details: I really can’t say it better than Hubert Humphrey.
 Truth is, each one of us, if we’re lucky, will be included in at least two of those categories in our life.
-Only by grace, luck and perhaps good genes, do we avoid the other categories.
-However, there are some who seem to think that individuals should just “buck it up”- take responsibility, and make their life better.
-I’ll accept this belief in very limited quantity, but in general, I consider it wrong-headed thinking.
+Only by grace, luck and perhaps good genes, do we avoid other categories.
+However, there are some who seem to think that individuals should just ‘buck it up’, take responsibility and make their life better.
+I’ll accept that in very limited quantity but in general, I consider it wrong-headed thinking.

-My personal belief is that we are all called to care for “the least among us”.
-Because “we” are the government, our government is also called.
+My personal belief is that we are all called to care for ‘the least among us’.
+Since ‘we’ are the government, thus, our government is also called.
 Unfortunately, it appears that key parts of our Kansas social services foundations are pretty much in shambles.
 Shame on us.
-I am not suggesting “throwing a bunch of money at it”.
-Kansans possess much in the way of critical, creative, practical problem-solving ability.
-Private sectors have already demonstrated they are more than willing to be a part of the solutions to assist needy populations.
-But, they should not be expected to shoulder the burden alone.
+I am not suggesting ‘throwing a bunch of money at it’.
+Kansans possess much in the way of critical, creative, practical problem solving ability.
+Private sectors have already demonstrated they are more than willing to be part of solutions to assist needy populations.
+But they should not be expected to shoulder the burden alone.
 Especially not just so more favorable tax treatment can be provided to a few.
 We’re all in this together.

 Position: There is no single cause for gun violence.
 There is no single solution to gun violence.
-The 2nd Amendment is federal so states must ultimately abide by U.S. Supreme Court rulings.
+The 2nd Amendment is a federal issue so states must ultimately abide by U.S. Supreme Court rulings.
 I’m a gun owner and support the 2nd Amendment.
-However, reasonable checks and balances that still allow personal protection make sense in regard to modern weaponry.
+However, reasonable checks and balances that still allow personal protection make sense in regards to modern weaponry.

 (click here for more)

 Details: On the issue of guns and gun violence, I totally agree with Mr. Einstein.
-We are doing next to nothing, paralyzed by partisan politics.
-My research indicates there is broad agreement on actions such as running background checks on all gun purchases, prohibiting anyone on the no-fly list from buying a gun, banning individuals with documented mental illness from buying guns, and a mandatory waiting period on gun purchases.
-There also seems to be widespread support for licensing owners of semi-automatic / semi-automatic like, high-capacity weapons.
-None of these steps are in and of themselves a magic solution…but each one will make some incremental improvement or, stated more bluntly, save innocent lives.
+We are doing next to nothing, paralyzed by partisan politics and failure of our elected representatives to lead.
+The reading I have done indicates there is broad agreement on actions such as running background checks on all gun purchases, prohibiting anyone on the no-fly list from buying a gun, banning individuals with documented mental illness from buying guns and a mandatory waiting period on gun purchases.
+There also seems to be widespread support for licensing owners of semi-automatic / semi-automatic like, high capacity weapons.
+None of these are in and of themselves a magic solution…but each one will make some incremental improvement.
+Stated more bluntly….save innocent lives.
 So why are we doing nothing?

 I’m a gun owner.
-I support the 2nd Amendment.
+I support the concept of the 2nd Amendment.
 I don’t want anyone taking my guns, especially the government.
-My parents gave me a .22 caliber rifle when I was 14.
+My parents gave me a 22 caliber rifle when I was 14.
 When I was 16, they gave me a shotgun.
-My father taught me how to use these guns safely and demanded that I do so.
+My father taught me how to use them safely and demanded I do so.
 My mother got at least two dozen new gray hairs every time I went hunting with my friends.
-At my high school, there were guns in vehicles in the school parking lot because many of us went hunting after school.
-In my youth, incidents of suicide were rare; violent video games did not exist; I could not google “beheadings” or other heinous actions and instantly watch them in living color; television, movies, and music lyrics were much more reserved than what we’re exposed to these days.
-Somehow, I believe, these and other societal changes are giving us unintended consequences, including gun violence.
+There were guns in vehicles in the school parking lot because many of us went hunting after school.
+In my youth, incidents of suicide were rare; violent video games did not exist; I could not google ‘beheadings’ or other heinous actions and instantly watch in living color; television, movies and music lyrics were much more reserved than what we’re exposed to these days.
 I still have my guns and they have provided me much enjoyment although, the only thing I shoot at these days are tin cans and clay pigeons.

-Weapons technology has changed greatly since the 2nd Amendment was written.
-We’ve developed rapid fire, high-capacity weapons of war, designed to kill people more efficiently.
-It is my firm opinion the drafters of our U.S. Constitution did not have these weapons in mind under “the right to bear arms”, especially without reasonable checks and balances.
-The drafters of our Constitution were rightfully big on checks and balances.
+Weapons technology has changed greatly since the 2nd amendment was written.
+We’ve developed rapid fire, high-capacity weapons of war, designed to more efficiently kill people.
+It is my firm opinion the makers of our Constitution did not have this in mind under ‘the right to bear arms’, especially without reasonable checks and balances.
+The makers of our Constitution were rightfully big on checks and balances.

-Lastly, we have collectively agreed over time that implicitly dangerous weapons should be highly controlled–explosives, grenade launchers, missiles, land minds, etc. If I’m not mistaken, there are still laws about switchblade knives for heaven’s sake.
-So why do we balk about some controls on the controversial automatic / automatic like, high-capacity weapons?
+Lastly, we have collectively agreed over time that more dangerous weapons should be highly controlled….explosives, grenade launchers, missiles, land minds, etc. If I’m not mistaken, there are still laws on some books about switchblade knives for heaven’s sake.
+So why do we balk about some controls on the controversial automatic / automatic like, high capacity weapons?
 It is time we do something to enact effective solutions to reduce gun violence to protect us all, especially our children!

 Respect for Life

 Position: On rare occasions, abortion might be the best, imperfect decision.
-However, those choices should be for the mother, father (with the exception of rape) and family doctor–not the government.
+However, those choices should be for the mother, father and family doctor…not the government.
 We must make incremental improvements and stop the search for a simple answer.
 I believe the most progress is rooted in the broader context of respect for life.

 (click here for more)

 Details: So, what do we as a society think about life?
 We claim to value it highly.
 Yet, we support capital punishment.
-Assisted suicide is now legal in numerous states.
-47 or so murders occur every day in our country, few even make a headline.
+Assisted suicide is now legal in some states.
+47 or so murders occur every day in our country, few even making a headline.
 We’ve detonated atomic weapons wiping out entire cities.
-(At last report the United States has over 6,000 nuclear warheads.)
-We seem calloused to war in general and in fact appear somewhat slaves to what our own President Eisenhower feared, the military-industrial complex.
+[At last report the U.S. has over 6,000 nuclear warheads.]
+We seem calloused to war in general and if fact appear somewhat slaves to what our own President Eisenhower feared, the military-industrial complex.
 We appear just as calloused to the killing of our children in their schools.
-Really, what do we as a society, think about the value of life?
+Really, what do we think about the value of life?
 Given humanity’s behavior, it’s difficult to reconcile this question with any reasonable logic.

-Some of my personal opinions about abortion: Abortion is not as simple as an absolute yes or no issue.
+Some of my personal opinions about abortion: Life does indeed begin at conception.
+However, abortion is not as simple as an absolute yes or no issue.
 Data indicates the number of abortions has been steadily declining over the past 20 years.
 I wish they were extremely rare.
 I don’t believe anyone really wants an abortion.
 As a form of birth control, well, I just can’t agree with that.
-Fathers, except in cases of rape, should be involved in decisions about the life they helped create.
-In those mostly rare cases where abortion must be considered, it should be left between the mother, father (with the exception of rape) and family doctor, not the government.
-Just like prohibition and alcohol or the War on Drugs, I don’t believe abortion will ever end.
+Fathers should be involved in decisions about the life they helped create.
+In those mostly rare cases where abortion must be considered, it should be left between the mother, father, family doctor and abortion provider, not the government.
+Just like prohibition and alcohol or the war on drugs, I don’t believe abortion will ever end.
 That being said, and again, not believing anyone really wants an abortion, we can make progress.

 From a more personal perspective, in the early days of one of my children’s incubation, a test indicated chances of severe developmental problems.
 The doctor recommended that abortion be considered as further tests were conducted.
 That was a nightmarish time for me trying to think through that decision.
 I never arrived at a decision as fortunately, the test came back clear.
-However, a premature birth occurred at about 28 weeks–3 pounds and 15 inches long.
+However, a premature birth occurred at about 27 weeks….3 pounds and 15 inches long.
 Other than tiny, a perfect little human.
-After spending a month in the neo-natal intensive care with even smaller preemies, I can’t fathom terminating a pregnancy at that stage, especially when that life can exist on its own, outside of its mother’s womb.
-Thankfully my story has a happy ending as I am now blessed with a healthy, adult child.
+After spending a month in the neo-natal intensive care with even smaller preemies, I can’t fathom terminating a pregnancy at that stage, especially when that life can exist on it own, outside of its mother’s womb.
+Well, thankfully my story has a happy ending as I am now blessed with a healthy, adult child.

 A long and careful look at the Kansas tax code